gustavfranssonnyvell/cherrypop/README.md

 # cherrypop ![](cherrypoplogo.png)
 The decentralized cloud.
+# Author
+Gustav Fransson Nyvell
+# Description
+A cloud software with no masters or central points.
+Nodes autodetect other nodes and autodistribute virtual machines and autodivide up the workload.
+Also there is no minimum limit for hosts, well, one might be nice.
+It's perfect for setting up low-end servers in a cloud or a cloud where you want the most bang for the bucks.

 # Setting up a node
+Nice to have: a DNS server and a DHCP server where you can lock in IP addresses for new virtual machines and nodes, also good for LizardFS mfsmaster.

 1. Install Ubuntu 14.04 LTS.
 2. Preferably add a new user such as cherrypop where you run and do the rest.
 3. Install libvirt-bin.